On This Day in History: January 23

 - Freda Utley, English scholar and author (d.
 1978)

-- Subhas Chandra Bose, Indian activist and politician (d.
+- Subhas Chandra Bose, Indian freedom fighter and politician (d.
 1945)

 - Margarete Schütte-Lihotzky, Austrian architect (d.
 2000)